Automatic Verification of Parameterised Interleaved Multi-Agent Systems: EVALUATION

-\textbf{Experimental Results.} In order to evaluate the methodology presented, we illustrate the unfeasibility of running model checking algorithms on each concrete system instance.
-We considered the parameterised autonomous robot scenario against the specification \(\varphi_{AR3}\) which we verified on an Intel Core i7 processor clocked at 2.20 GHz, with 6144 KiB cache, and running 64-bit Fedora~17, kernel 3.3.4.
+\paragraph{Experimental Results} In order to evaluate the methodology presented, we considered the parameterised autonomous robot scenario against the specification \(\varphi_{AR1}\).
+We used a PC with an Intel Core i7 processor clocked at 2.20 GHz, with 6144 KiB cache, and running 64-bit Fedora~17, kernel 3.3.4.
 The results are reported in Table~\ref{table:exp-results}.
 The \emph{Robots} and \emph{States} columns respectively show the system instance (number of robots) and its state space; the \emph{Instantiations} column shows the number of the possible instantiations of \(\varphi_{AR3}\), each to be verified by the model checker; the \emph{Time} and \emph{Memory} columns show the CPU time and memory usage respectively.
 These results show that, as expected, the state space and the length of the formulae to be verified grow exponentially with the number of agents in the system.
 As a consequence of this, verification quickly becomes unfeasible under the time and memory constraints.
-This is exemplified for the system of 90~robots, where \texttt{\textsc{mcmas}} did not finish within the timeout of one hour.
-In addition to this, of course, the plain model checking approach cannot ever ensure the property holds on a system of arbitrary many agents.
+This is exemplified for the system of 90~robots, where \texttt{\textsc{mcmas}} did not finish the model construction within the timeout of one hour.
+In addition to this, of course, plain model checking cannot ever ensure the property holds on a system of arbitrary many agents.
 In comparison \texttt{\textsc{mcmas-p}} constructed and verified a system of 2 robots in under 0.1 seconds thereby showing the property holds for an unbounded number of agents.